Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 #### Elliptical Ring

 A generalization of `CircularRing`, [`EllipticalRing`](@ref) has an ellipse as its outer shape.
-Its thickness along the horizontal and vertical dimension are supplied separately, making it more flexible than `CircularRing`.
+Its thickness along the horizontal and vertical dimensions are supplied separately, making it more flexible than `CircularRing`.

 ```julia
 elliptcal_ring = EllipticalRing(